Help Improve the Dictionary

 If you find typos, formatting errors, OCR errors, and/or internal references that are missing a link (or existing links that point to the wrong location), please

-The quality of the search function depends on the accuracy of the semantic tags (used to generate the search database).
+The quality of the search function depends on the accuracy of the semantic tags and the meta-data (these are used to generate the search database).
 If you want to help proof-read these semantic tags you can view this color-coded version of the text.
+However, to see the meta-data, you'll need to look at the raw html of the fully tagged files.

 Background